-Appendix F outlines the requirements and time frames for the completion of action plans.
+Appendix E outlines the requirements and time frames for the completion of action plans.

-Corporate findings will now be assessed within the individual Independent Forest Audit Action Plans.
-The action will specify that corporate or policy level findings will be considered as part of the regular corporate work planning and policy review cycle.
+Corporate findings are also assessed within the action plan.
+The action will specify that corporate or policy level findings be considered as part of the regular corporate work planning and policy review cycle.